payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-native-otp-assist-sdk/index.md

 To initiate a payment, your app will need to send transactional information to the Checkout Pro SDK.
 To pass this information, build a payment parameter object similar to the following code snippet:

-> **Note**: TransactionId can’t have a special character and not more than 25 characters.
+> **Note**: TransactionId can't have a special character and not more than 25 characters.

 ```Text Objective-C
 PayUPaymentParam *paymentParam = [[PayUPaymentParam alloc] initWithKey:<#(NSString * _Nonnull)#>